vemonet/shapes-of-you/CONTRIBUTING.md

 cd shapes-of-you
 ```

-3. Create a new branch from the `main` branch and add your changes to this branch 🕊️
+3. Create a new branch from the `main` branch, and go to this branch 🕊️

 ```bash
 git checkout -b my-branch